-Advanced Algebra and Pre-Calculus
+Advanced Algebra and Precalculus

-STANDARD YEAR: 10TH GRADE

-COURSE TYPE: ELECTIVE FOR SELECT SCHOLARS

-IN THE TOP 10% OF THEIR MATH CLASS
+STANDARD YEAR: 10TH GRADE COURSE TYPE: ELECTIVE FOR SELECT SCHOLARS IN THE TOP 10% OF THEIR MATH CLASS PREREQUISITE: GEOMETRY EXTERNAL EXAM: NONE SEE COURSE TEXTS, PAGE 29 →

-PREREQUISITE: GEOMETRY

-EXTERNAL EXAM: SAT II MATH LEVEL II EXAM

 Advanced Algebra is an accelerated course that covers all foundational topics of Algebra II, including families of functions - linear, exponential, logarithmic, rational, and trigonometric - sequences and series, and complex numbers.
-By studying analytic trigonometry, polar coordinates, vectors and matrices, conic sections, and introductory limits, scholars prepare to matriculate into Calculus the following school year.
+By studying analytic trigonometry, polar coordinates, parametric equations, and introductory limits, scholars prepare to matriculate into Calculus the following school year.
 Throughout the course, scholars deepen their understanding of the mathematics they have learned by exploring various real-world applications, such as modeling tsunamis with periodic functions, tracking the path of a satellite with conic sections, and using matrices to understand why local newspapers are running out of business.